TREAT GUM DISEASE MOBILE AL - PERIODONTAL TREATMENTS

 HEART DISEASE WARNING

-Medical research has recently shown a direct relationship between periodontal disease and coronary heart disease.
-It is believed that chronic periodontal disease releases bacteria into the bloodstream, which attaches to the walls of the coronary arteries, leading to inflammation and eventual blockage.
+Medical research has suggested a relationship between periodontal disease and coronary heart disease, which is extremely serious and worrisome.
+Data suggests chronic periodontal disease can lead to inflammation by releasing bacteria into the bloodstream, which in turn attaches to the walls of the coronary arteries.
+This is another reason to address periodontal disease as soon as possible and not allow it to worsen.